Healthy Homes Assessment Te Awa

 Te Awa Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required for all Te Awa and New Zealand rental homes where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement in all Te Awa and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records of their the compliance with the Healthy Homes Standards that apply or will be applied to an apartment rental.
+• Property managers and landlords are required to keep records of their the compliance with any Healthy Homes Standards that apply or will apply to their rental properties.

-• Private landlords and property managers have to make sure their rental properties comply with the Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.
+• Property managers and private landlords have to make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any new, renewed or varied tenant.

 From July 1st 2023